notifyme-app/notifyme-sdk-backend/README.md

 make docker-build
 ```

-This will build the jar and copy it into the `notifyme-ws/ws/bin` folder, from where it is then added to the container image.
+This will build the jar and copy it into the `swisscovid-cn-ws/ws/bin` folder, from where it is then added to the container image.
-The image will be tagged as `notifyme-docker`.
+The image will be tagged as `swisscovid-cn-docker`.

-An example `logback.xml` is found in the `resources` folder for the `notifyme-sdk-backend-ws` Java module.
+An example `logback.xml` is found in the `resources` folder for the `swisscovid-cn-sdk-backend-ws` Java module.

 An example `application.properties` file is found at the same location.
 Just make sure the configuration matches with your deployment (c.f. `WSBaseConfig` for possible properties